ony-boom/mms/README.md

 ## Overview

 MMS is a web-based local music player that allows you to manage and play your music collection from your browser.
-It consists of a client-server architecture that provides a seamless music listening experience.

 **Status**: Work in progress, but fully functional for basic music playback.

-## Features

-- 🎵 **Local Music Playback**: Stream your music collection from your local server
-- 🌐 **Web-Based Interface**: Access your music from any device with a web browser
-- 🔍 **Search Functionality**: Find tracks in your music library
-- 📋 **Playlist Management**: Create and manage playlists.
-(40% complete)
-- 🎨 **Modern UI**: Clean and responsive interface built with React

-## Architecture

-MMS is structured as a monorepo using Turborepo and pnpm, consisting of:

-- **Client**: A React-based web application for the user interface
-- **Server**: A TypeScript backend that manages your music library and serves audio files
-- **Shared Packages**: Common utilities and types shared between client and server

 ## Installation